Page 33 Spring 1992

 The choice between these two catches is up to you, but it really depends also on the kind of chop being thrown.
 If the throw is outside or high or underturned, the upside down catch provides you much more flexibility to grab the club, even if the thrower meant it to be caught rightside up.
 If you really want to catch an outside chop rightside up, be sure to stick your elbow well out to the side to keep the handle from bashing on your forearm as you make the catch.
 At any rate, it's a good idea to practice the upside down catch so that you can have it at your disposal whenever you really need it.

-The Shoulder Throw
+Shoulder Throw The

 To make a shoulder throw, catch the club on the knob or at least let it slip down to where you are holding it by the knob.
 Your index finger should be parallel to and on the handle, with your thumb and middle finger surrounding the knob.
 Swing the club straight down and then backwards, as if winding up for an underhand throw but with your palm facing back.
 Then bend your elbow, sticking it far out to the right to bring your hand up high behind you.
 Keep swinging the club, pushing with your index finger and release it just as it gets to the back of your shoulder while it is going forward and upward.
 While you're doing this, you should be looking at the place where you want the club to go (which should be outside your partner's body while you're learning this trick).